Transmission-Constrained Consensus of Multiagent Networks: Introduction

-The first part of this work can be regarded as a study on the consensus conditions for the MAS with distorted transmitted state information.
+The first part of this work can be regarded as a study on the consensus conditions for the MAS with distorted transmitted state information (attenuation or saturation).
 The necessary and sufficient conditions for the ranges of transmission constraint functions are obtained.
 A non-empty intersection of constraints is an important condition for MASs to achieve consensus.
-In many pieces of literature that study the consensus problem for MASs with state constraints, it is assumed that the constraints have a non-empty intersection.
-However, in our model, we do not need the above assumption.
-Therefore, the multiagent systems may not achieve consensus, but an equilibrium.
-In the second part of this study, it is proved that when the transmission constraint functions are distributed in a specific range, the system will reach an asymptotically stable equilibrium even though that intersection of constraints is empty.
+In many state-constrained consensus problems, it is assumed that the constraints have a non-empty intersection.
+However, in this paper, we also consider the non-empty intersection case, where the multiagent systems may not achieve consensus, but an equilibrium.
+In the second part of this study, it is proved that when the transmission constraint functions are distributed in a specific range (i.e., satisfy the conditions of Theorem \ref{th:converge_to_equilibrium} or \ref{th:single equilibrium}), the system will reach an asymptotically stable equilibrium even though that intersection of constraints is empty.